nghilbert/open-spot/README.md

   - Location data includes address resolution.
 - `OAuth` → `User`, `Session`
   - OAuth flows create sessions and link to users.

-## Project Overview

-Open Spot aims to streamline the process of finding open parking and bike spots for Illinois State University students.
-Users can create accounts, log in, manage profiles, and save favorite spots for quick access.
-The project is in its early stages, and we welcome contributions to help build a robust and user-friendly application.

 ## Getting Started